UCSD-E4E/acoustic-multiclass-training/documentation/config_parameters.md

 `lowpass_q_val`: Q value for the LowpassFilter augmentation

 ## Spectrogram conversion settings
-`n_mels`: Number of mel filterbanks to use in converting audio to spectrogram\
+`n_hops`: Hop size in samples for fft.
+Do not change `n_mels`: Number of mel filterbanks to use in converting audio to spectrogram\
 `n_fft`: Size of FFT in mel spectrogram conversion.
 Creates n\_fft // 2 + 1 bins